 1.1 The executive power shall be vested in a President of the United States of America.
-He/she shall hold office for a four-year term, and, together with the Vice President chosen for the same term, be elected in accordance with Article VI – Elections.
+He/she shall hold office for a four-year term.
+Voters shall choose the President in years evenly divisible by four.
+Presidential elections shall be conducted in accordance with Article VI – Elections.

-1.2 Eligibility for the offices of President and Vice President: Upon taking office, both the President and the Vice President must be
+1.2 Eligibility for the office of President: Upon taking office, the President must be

 - At least 35 years old,

 - A natural-born citizen of the United States,